Skip to main content

 After Quentin's grave came under Allied control, thousands of American soldiers visited it to pay their respects.
 It became something of a shrine and an inspiration to his comrades in arms.

-Quentin is still the only son of a US President to die in combat.
+Quentin is still the only son of an American president to die in combat.

 Donate